apostrophecms/moog-require/README.md

 This is only necessary if you are using `require` directly.
 Most of the time, you will be happier if you just specify a module name and let us `require` it for you.
 This even works in npm modules.
 (Yes, it will still find it if it is an npm dependency of your own module.)

-## Packaging multiple resolution modules in a single npm module
+## Packaging multiple moog-require modules in a single npm module

 Sometimes several modules are conceptually distinct, but are developed and versioned in tandem.
 In these cases there is no benefit from separate packaging, just a significant delay in `npm install`. npm peer dependencies are one way to handle this, but [npm peer dependencies may be on the chopping block](http://dailyjs.com/2014/04/16/node-roundup/), and they are significantly slower than pre-packaging modules together.

-The difficulty of course is that the link between npm module names and resolution module names is broken when we do this.
-So we need another way to indicate to resolution that it should look in the appropriate place.
+The difficulty of course is that the link between npm module names and moog-require module names is broken when we do this.
+So we need another way to indicate to moog-require that it should look in the appropriate place.

-Since searching for "X", where X is actually provided by module "Y", is not a core feature of npm itself we have kept this mechanism simple: you can give `resolution` an array of npm module names that contain a "bundle" of definitions rather than a single definition.
-An npm "bundle" module then must export a `resolutionBundle` array which contains the names of the resolution modules it defines.
-The actual definitions live in `lib/modules/module-one/index.js`, `lib/modules/module-two/index.js`, etc. *within the bundle npm module*. `resolution` will find these automatically and will consider these first before requiring normally from npm.
+Since searching for "X", where X is actually provided by module "Y", is not a core feature of npm itself we have kept this mechanism simple: you can give `moog-require` an array of npm module names that contain a "bundle" of definitions rather than a single definition.
+An npm "bundle" module then must export a `moogBundle` array property which contains the names of the moog-require modules it defines.
+The actual definitions live in `lib/modules/module-one/index.js`, `lib/modules/module-two/index.js`, etc. *within the bundle npm module*. `moog-require` will find these automatically and will consider these first before requiring normally from npm.

 Here's an example: